Netflix/metaflow-docs/getting-started/tutorials/season-2-scaling-out-and-up/episode06.md

-# Episode 5: Computing in the Cloud.
+# Episode 6: Way up here.

 **This episode shows how you can use a notebook to setup a simple dashboard to monitor all of your Metaflow flows.**